-The following example shows the securityPolicy section of a configuration file that maps the full trust level to a policy file.
+The following example shows the securityPolicy section of a configuration file that maps trust levels to different policy files.

-If you do not want applications to be able to specify their own trust level, you can include a location element and set the allowOverride attribute to false.
-You might do this on a server that hosts multiple applications and that must limit the trust level of the hosted applications.
+If you do not want applications to be able to specify their own trust level, you can specify a <location> directive and set the allowOverride attribute to false.
+You might do this on a server that hosts multiple applications and that needs to limit the trust level of the hosted applications.

 Modifying Trust-Level Files

-You can change the policy files or create new ones by using custom permission sets.
-For example, you can copy the contents of the Web_hightrust.config file and assign permission to make OLEDB connections by first adding the OleDbPermission class to the SecurityClasses section of the policy file, as shown in the following example:
+You can alter the policy files or create new ones with custom permission sets.
+For example, you can copy the contents of the Web_hightrust.config file and assign permission to make OLEDB connections by first adding the OleDbPermission class to the SecurityClasses section of the policy file, as shown in the following code example.

 <PermissionSet class="NamedPermissionSet" version="1" Name="ASP.Net"> <IPermission class="OleDbPermission" version="1" Unrestricted="true" /> </PermissionSet>

-Some permissions, such as the OleDbPermission permission, enable you to specify additional restrictions that narrow the access that is granted or denied.
-For example, the OleDbPermission permission enables you to grant access to make connections using the OLE DB .NET Framework data provider, but with restrictions on which OLEDB connection strings are allowed.
-The following example shows how to specify that only OLEDB connections to the Access database named catalog.mdb are allowed.
+Some permissions, such as the OleDbPermission permission, allow you specify additional restrictions that narrow the access that is granted or denied.
+For example, the OleDbPermission permission allows you to grant access to make connections using the OLE DB .NET Framework Data Provider, but with restrictions on which OLEDB connection strings are allowed.
+The following code example specifies that the only allowed OLEDB connections to Access databases are allowed.

 <IPermission class="OleDbPermission" version="1"> <add ConnectionString= "Provider=Microsoft.Jet.OLEDB.4.0;Data Source=E:\access_data\catalog.mdb"" KeyRestrictions=""data source=;user id=;password=;" KeyRestrictionBehavior="AllowOnly"/> </IPermission>

-You can save your updated trust-policy file and replace it with the current Web_hightrust.config file.
-Or you can create a new trust-policy file and specify it as the policy file for the High trust level, or create a new trust level as shown in the following example:
+You can save your updated trust-policy file and put it in place of the current Web_hightrust.config file, or you can create a new trust-policy file and either specify that as the policy file for the High trust level, or create a new trust level as shown in the following code example.

 <trustLevel name="HighCustom" policyFile="web_highcustom.config"/>

-To preserve the default settings, ASP.NET includes two copies of each file that contains trust-level settings.
-One copy is named with the file name extension .config.
-The .config file contains the settings for each trust level that is used by the system.
+In order to preserve the default settings, ASP.NET includes two copies of each file that contains trust-level settings.
+One copy is named with the file name extension .config, as shown in the configuration section earlier.
+The .config file contains the settings for each trust level used by the system.
 The second copy is named with the file name extension .config.default and contains the default settings for the related trust level.
 If the current trust-level settings have been modified and you want to restore the default settings, you can replace the contents of the .config file with the contents of the .config.default file.